lgmorand/training-aks-lab1/_entries/01-01 prerequisites.md

 #### Azure Cloud Shell

-You can use the Azure Cloud Shell accessible at <https://shell.azure.com> once you log in with an Azure subscription.
+Prefer the local command line but if you are stuck, you can use the Azure Cloud Shell accessible at <https://shell.azure.com> once you log in with an Azure subscription.

 {% collapsible %}